snyderth/GRITSBots_firmware/README.md

 ## Flashing the mainboard

 For OTA capable updates, flash using the board NodeMCU 1.0 (12E).
-Also make sure that the wifi SSID and broadcast IP (IP of computer that will send and receive messages to and from UGVs) is set correctly in WIFIConfig.h.
+Also make sure that the wifi SSID and broadcast IP (IP of computer that will send and receive messages to and from UGVs) is set correctly in GRITSBot_WIFIConfig/WIFIConfig.h.

 ## OTA Update Using HTTP server